Use Data to Understand Assets, Needs, Resources, and Context

 - Asset Mapping identifies assets that improve quality of life in a community.
 These can help you identify supports, resources, structures, and other strengths.

 See how Colorado, Boston and Houston conducted various assessments.

 - An Environmental Scan helps examine how the organizational, social, economic, cultural, and political context affects the ability and commitment to address violence.
 This includes a review of existing policies, practices, and programs in the community, including their impact and strengths and weaknesses.
-Consider examining how the current strategies and approaches in your community map onto the strategies and approaches in the technical packages.
+Consider examining how the current strategies and approaches in your community map onto the strategies and approaches in the Resources for Action.